 WATERER Use a waterer designed for chicks under 4 weeks of age so they are able to see the water and reach it easily.
 The chicks will be thirsty on arrival.
 Warm their drinking water to 98 degrees for the first day.
 To ensure that the chicks are drinking, gently take each one and dip their beaks briefly in the water.
 Keep water available at all times.

 MEDICATION If your chicks are weak when you receive them we recommend using Organic Unfiltered Apple Cider vinegar in their water for 3-5 days.
 The ratio is 1/3 cup of ACV to 1 QT of water.

 PASTY BOTTOM Sometimes, the stress of shipping causes the manure to stick to the vent of the chick.
 It is important to remove this daily.
 Wash it off with a cloth and warm water.
 Please use the Medication instructions above to help treat this as well.
 It will disappear in a few days as the chick starts to grow.

-It is common for birds to use their beak to groom or pick themselves.
+PICKING It is common for birds to use their beak to groom or pick themselves.
 Baby chicks will often pick each other if they are too hot, too crowded, or without fresh air.
 Sometimes bright light will cause the picking and changing to a red bulb may help.
 Picking can also be caused by stress from having the light on 24 hours a day.
-After two weeks, you may need to consider an alternate heat source instead of a light.
-After dropping the temperature each week and if they no longer need the heat source, remove the light or heat source.
+If they no longer need the heat source, remove the light or heat source.

-Sometimes they pick for no apparent reason.
+Sometimes they pick because they are bored.
 Try putting in fresh green grass clippings several times a day and darken the room.
 Chunks of grass sod can also be set around for the chicks to pick at.

-To treat chicks that have been picked, apply menthol ointment on the injured area and keep up the treatment until healed.
+To treat chicks that have been picked, apply Vicks Vapor Rub on the injured area and keep up the treatment until healed.

 Adults should supervise hand washing for young children.